 By starting with these three, you can cover most of the functionalities of your REST API.

 404 Not Found

-You can use these to help the user figure out quickly what the result was.
-You should probably include some kind of message if you feel the status code is not descriptive enough like we discussed in the Error handling section.
-Once again, be pragmatic, help the user by using a limited number of codes and descriptive messages.
+We can use these to help the user figure out quickly what the result was.
+We should probably include some kind of message if you feel the status code is not descriptive enough like we discussed in the Error handling section.
+Once again, we need to be pragmatic, help the user by using a limited number of codes and descriptive messages.